hyperspy/hyperspy/doc/user_guide/eds.rst

 Describing the sample
 ---------------------

-The description of the sample is stored in metadata.Sample (in the :py:attr:`~.signal.Signal.metadata` attribute).
-It can be displayed as
+The description of the sample is also stored in the :py:attr:`~.signal.Signal.metadata` attribute.
+It can be displayed using:
-follow:

 .. code-block:: python